drop8k/docs/server/connect.md

 ![vmware_6Hxq7hcdWX](https://user-images.githubusercontent.com/92121005/181144329-62809c2c-7c10-4717-b6d5-b88dd4f62e01.gif)

-- **Note that cracked launchers can only play on servers in offline mode.** *Servers with online mode enabled can only be played on official Minecraft accounts.*
+> ⚠ **Note that cracked launchers can only play on servers in offline mode.** *Servers with online mode enabled can only be played on official Minecraft accounts.*

-You can find a list of available server IPs from the [Minecraft](https://drop8k.github.io/docs/server/main.html) page or in supported Discords.
+You can find a list of available server IPs from the [Minecraft](https://drop8k.github.io/docs/server/main.html) page or in supported Discord servers.

 ## Troubleshooting
 Confirm you have verified all of the following: